Hello! Welcome to our Project Stella Resources Blog!

 2. It brings everyone’s attention to the behavior that is happening and lets them know that you have noticed it.
 Bullying in your classroom will not be ignored.

-3. It allows you to introduce tools to the classroom such as a box for them to report what
+3. It allows you to introduce tools to the classroom such as a box for them to report what it going on anonymously or daily journals to complete when they come into the classroom.

 Stop bullying by sharing personal stories